 - State Specific Requirements for Health Plans

-MedCost Benefit Services is a member of the Society of Professional Benefit Administrators (SPBA), the Employee Benefits Institute of America (EBIA), the American Association of Preferred Provider Organizations (AAPPO), and the Third Party Administrators of America Association (TPAAA), well-respected and nationally recognized associations.
+MedCost Benefit Services is a member of the Society of Professional Benefit Administrators (SPBA), the Employee Benefits Institute of America (EBIA), the American Association of Preferred Provider Organizations (AAPPO), and the Third Party Administrators of America Association (TPAAA), all well-respected and nationally recognized associations.

 In addition, MedCost regularly utilizes resources from the Department of Labor, Health & Human Services, Centers for Medicare and Medicaid Services, and other regulatory bodies.
-We also regularly monitor and stay abreast of the ever-changing regulatory environment, including evolving regulations affecting HIPAA privacy, security, and portability obligations; IRS rules for cafeteria plans and consumer driver health care arrangements; and the multitude of rules implementing ERISA, COBRA, Health Care Reform, and other legislation affecting employee benefit plans.
+We also regularly monitor and stay abreast of the ever-changing regulatory environment, including evolving regulations affecting HIPAA privacy, security, and portability obligations; IRS rules for cafeteria plans and consumer driven health care arrangements; and the multitude of rules for implementing ERISA, COBRA, Health Care Reform, and other legislation affecting employee benefit plans.
 MedCost maintains appropriate licensure to operate in all states where plan participants reside.